VermiNew/VermiNew/README.md

 I'm Michael, a programming enthusiast from Poland.
 Currently studying at a technical school in the programming field, I've already passed the INF.03 qualification and am preparing for INF.04.

 - 🎓 Technical school student, specialization: programmer
-- 🌱 Focusing on web development and artificial intelligence
+- 🌱 Focusing on web development; using AI only as a learning support tool
 - 🔍 Constantly exploring new technologies and expanding my skills
 - 🎯 Greatest satisfaction: Seeing my code work and deliver real results